What is working software?

 - Setting up the test environment

-- Preparing and acquiring test data
+- Preparing and gaining test data

 - Using test administration or management tools and test monitoring tools as required